 Recycle old electronics

-To keep recyclable e-waste out of landfill, the City of Sydney offers free quarterly drop-off days for its residents.
+To keep recyclable e-waste out of landfill, the City of Sydney offers free quarterly drop-off days.

 Why not try to find a new home for your unwanted electronic goods first?
 Many of the e-waste items we receive still work and some charity shops are happy to take them.
 You could also try giving items away through organisations like OzRecycle.